iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-gramine-app.md

 # Build a Gramine application

+In this tutorial, you will learn how to build and run a Confidential Computing application with the Gramine TEE framework.

 {% hint style="warning" %}
 Before going any further, make sure you managed to [Build your first application](../your-first-app.md).
 {% endhint %}